pulsar-edit/documentation/README.md

 ### Heading Levels

 Within each page of markdown you should never include an `<h1>` heading level (`#`) always start on `<h2>` (`##`) as the title of the page is extracted and used as a level one heading in all cases.

+### Links between pages

+For simplicity, and ability to find and replace links in the future, all links between pages should be from the root of the website.

+Meaning start all links with `/` and direct to the page you are attempting to link to.

+A safe exception to this rule is for anchor links on the same page, as those can just be the anchor itself.

+But for all other links, please do follow this rule and do not use relative links.

+Examples: When linking to `/example/sub/page` from `/example/sub/hello`
+  - Do: `/example/sub/page`
+  - Do **NOT**: `../page`